egessner/Stake-Dice-Auto-Better/README.md

 5. Click **Play** to begin automated betting with your settings.\
 6. Use **Reset to Default** if you need to restore baseline settings.\
 7. Open Chrome Dev Tools -> Console to view game statistics.
 Game statistics published every minute.
+8. **Do not pause the game with the in game 'Stop Autoplay' button.
+Press 'Play' on the chrome extension.** A monitor runs every minute to check if the bet needs to be changed and to post game stats in the console.
+This monitor will start the game again if it notices it is paused.
+The only way to turn the game and the monitor off is to hit 'play' in the chrome extension

 ------------------------------------------------------------------------